 I highly recommend that tourists start with the hour-long taxi ride as their first activity in Havana.
 It’s a great way to get acquainted with where the various neighborhoods are.
 And, if you can speak a little bit of Spanish, you’ll learn some cool stories about the city’s history.

 NOTE: If you’re not feeling keen on haggling with local drivers, you can save yourself the effort and book an organized tour that will give you two full hours in the vehicle, plus a free cocktail.
-The tour is slightly more expensive than booking a car on your own, but it’s a lot less stressful to book!
+The tour is quite a bit more expensive than booking a car on your own, but it’s less stressful if you like booking in advance.

 Do you have any tips on how to secure Cuba classic car tours?
 Leave a comment with your advice!

 Heading to Havana?
 Make sure to check out our full series of Cuba blog posts.
 Here’s a big post with answers to frequently asked questions about Cuba travel.
 This post has more than 50 pictures from Cuba that depict everyday life in the country.